 Interestingly, LUSH UK’s Twitter and Instagram accounts seem to have a much more uniform way of doing things.
 With tweets and comments being responded to in a friendly manner while also offering services and suggestions.

 Generally speaking, LUSH UK is closing some of their social channels because they feel it’s harder to have B2C conversations, and in doing so will personalise any future conversations with their customers.
 Bizarre, right?
 We all remember when Weatherspoons closed all of their social media accounts, but it didn’t really come as a surprise.
 Though after having a look at LUSH UK's three main UK channels, it looks as though Facebook is the only one raising red flags.
 They are bombarded with negative comments regarding their involvement and treatment with charities.
 There is a constant flow of customer queries and disappointments about products.
 This can become incredibly overwhelming, but their Facebook still has 405,000 followers.
 If customer interactions (especially negatives ones) is becoming too much to handle on one account, then they should contemplate creating a separate account dedicated to customer service and keep their LUSH UK main account as a marketing and sales tool.
 Well, known brands such as Three, Twitter and AOL all have separate accounts focused on purely customer feedback and assistance.

 It’s a real shame to see LUSH UK leave the social space.
 The potential for them to make a social impact will be lost, along with their over 1 million follower base.
-By cutting ties with social media is cutting ties with thousands of customers and their interactions with the brand.
+By cutting ties with social media it is cutting ties with thousands of customers and their interactions with the brand.
 LUSH UK will lose out on free social media marketing (engagements, shares etc) and a whole bunch of user-generated content.
-Let’s hope LUSH UK has a secret which will change the way their customer's shop because right now, it looks like they have put all their aces on the table.
+Let’s hope LUSH UK has a secret which will change the way their customers shop because right now, it looks like they have put all their aces on the table.